mullerjk/stripeCodeigniter/README.md

 ## Let's Try?

-Open your browser("use your adrees here"/stripeCodeiginiter) like mine.
+Open your browser("your host adrees"/stripeCodeiginiter) like mine.

 	https://localhost/stripeCodeigniter/

 ## Make A Payment

-You can export the current file by clicking **Export to disk** in the menu.
-You can choose to export the file as plain Markdown, as HTML using a Handlebars template or as a PDF.
+Click on proceed to checkout and make your payment.
+*The test card *

 #  🥳 Congratulations